 Colleen Stewart, 2011 H.L.
 Stevenson Scholarship, interned at the Portland Press Herald in Maine.
 Here is a peice she did for them.
 Here is a multimedia piece she did on women in agriculture, her favorite topic.
 She now works at Hariyo Chowk and Sattya Media Arts Collective in in Kathmandu, Nepal.

-Sisi Tang is the 2011 Schweisberg winner, is now in Turkey, working most of the time for Stratfor as their Istanbul correspondent.
-After her OPC Foundation internship in a Reuters in Hong Kong ended, she stayed on as a reporter.
+Sisi Tang is the 2011 Schweisberg winner, is now a writer for Netflix.
+Previously, she was based in Turkey, working most of the time for Stratfor as their Istanbul correspondent.
+After her OPC Foundation fellowship in a Reuters in Hong Kong ended, she stayed on as a reporter.

 Jennifer Brookland, 2010 Alexander Kendrick winner, graduated from the Fletcher School of Diplomacy at Tufts University.
 She is now a global development reporter at Devex in Washington DC..